ZJU-Automated-Reasoning-Group/arlib/docs/index.rst

 arlib is a toolkit for playing with various automated reasoning tasks, such as

-* Solving Exits-Forall SMT formulas
+* Solving exits-forall SMT formulas
 * Solving general quantified SMT formulas
 * Quantifier elimination
 * Sampling solutions of SMT formulas